 In addition to that, you risk negatively affecting kratom legality.
 If you take fake, contaminated or adulterated kratom and up in a hospital, your records would inevitably indicate that there is kratom in your system.

 Then, how it’s going to be interpreted is up to whosever hands this data reaches.
 We know very well that the FDA wants kratom banned, and despite the fact that most CDC kratom deaths were likely not caused by kratom, it’s still spreading negative fame about kratom.

 To save yourself the headache and to minimize the risks, it’s best to go for US-based trusted kratom vendors.

 That’s because trusted and reputable vendors will have already done all the hard work for you.
 They have already done the vetting and found farmers who can be trusted and provide a consistent supply.

 They also lab test their products to ensure their purity and quality.
 In addition to that, it’s much easier for you to locate authentic reviews and determine whether you can trust them or not.

 Of course, you still need to choose carefully and you still have the risk of choosing a bad vendor, however, your risks are much lower with US-based vendors than with kratom farmers in Indonesia.
 Especially because individual states are becoming more open to passing the Kratom Consumer Protection Act and regulating kratom statewide.

 Basically, the saying “better the devil you know than the one you don’t” applies to this situation perfectly.

 What are your thoughts?
 Vendors in the US or kratom farmers in Indonesia?
 We’d love to hear your take on it.

-If you are looking for tips on how to choose a vendor, you can check out our post on common beginner buying mistakes, whether cheap kratom is worth buying, as well download our FREE e-book on how to buy kratom.
+If you are looking for tips on how to choose a vendor, you can check out our post on common beginner buying mistakes, whether cheap kratom is worth buying, what the best strains for beginners are, as well download our FREE e-book on how to buy kratom.